iterative/dvc.org/static/docs/commands-reference/config.md

   config location results in `.dvc/cache`.

   > See also helper command `dvc cache dir` to intuitively set this config
-  > option, properly transforming paths relative to the present working
+  > option, properly transforming paths relative to the current working
   > directory into paths relative to the config file location.

 - `cache.protected` - makes files in the workspace read-only.
 Possible values